 The IBBY Honour List is a biennial selection of outstanding, recently published books, honouring writers, illustrators and translators from IBBY member countries.
 The IBBY Honour List, established in 1956, is one of the effective ways of furthering IBBY’s objective of encouraging international understanding through children’s literature.

 Seven parallel sets of the books circulate around the world at exhibitions during conferences and book fairs.
 Permanent collections of the IBBY Honour List books are kept at the International Youth Library in Munich, the Swiss Institute for Child and Youth Media in Zurich, Bibiana Research Collection in Bratislava, at IBBY in Tokyo and Northwestern University Library at Evanston, Illinois.

-Titles are selected by the National Section of IBBY who are invited to nominate books characteristic of their country and suitable to recommend for publication in different languages.
-One book can be nominated for each of the three categories: Writing, Illustration and Translation.
+Titles are selected by each national section of IBBY, which are invited to select books characteristic of their country and suitable to recommend for publication in different languages.
+One book can be nominated for each of the three categories: writing, illustration and translation.
 Books for consideration should have been published within three years of nomination.